 Books written by David Nemec include: The Great Encyclopedia of 19th Century Major League Baseball (1997), The Beer and Whisky League (1995), Great Baseball Feats, Facts & Firsts, and many others.

 Apart from his interest in baseball, Nemec is a playwright and has also published a number of true crime non-fiction books.
-He is the author of one novel about 19th century baseball, Early Dreams (2004).
+He is the author of one novel about 19th century baseball, Early Dreams (1998), which focuses on the 1884 season.

 He was named a recipient of the Henry Chadwick Award in 2015.